-The W.H.O. needed to legitimize its action in donor countries as well as in countries where assistance was delivered.
-To persuade “less-than-fully rational” peoples to accept vaccination or house spraying, technical assistance revolved around rapid, tangible and visible results.
+The WHO needed to legitimize its action in donor countries as well as in countries where assistance was delivered.
+To persuade “less-than-fully-rational” peoples to accept vaccination or house spraying, technical assistance revolved around rapid, tangible, and visible results.
 Technical experts conceived of the problem in terms of a gap between faith and reason; their challenge was to make their work as visible and thus as able to stimulate belief as possible.
-The iconologic discourse of the W.H.O. magazine referred to faith and belief.
-This was not really the consequence of an attempt by the organization to dialogue with “less-than-fully rational” communities, societies or public authorities, for as we know, the audience of the magazine was located in the West.
+The iconologic discourse of the WHO magazine referred to faith and belief.
+This was not really the consequence of an attempt by the organization to dialogue with “less-than-fully-rational” communities, societies, or public authorities, for as we know, the audience of the magazine was located in the West.
 It seems that the editors and authors of the magazine considered religious rhetoric a persuasive and efficient way to show the miracles of technology.
-The editors and authors of the Newsletter recycled or adapted a strategy frequently and successfully used by humanitarian organizations, faith-based as well as secular to support and “sell” the actions of the organization.
+The editors and authors of the Newsletter recycled or adapted a strategy frequently and successfully used by humanitarian organizations, faith-based as well as secular, to support and “sell” the actions of the organization.

-Had the logic of technical assistance been applied without compromises and in a fully successful way, the W.H.O. would have not needed to show bodies in pain and suffering.
+Had the logic of technical assistance been applied without compromises and in a fully successful way, the WHO would have not needed to show bodies in pain and suffering.
 After all, the “closed” language of technical assistance was unable to accommodate pain or suffering, and it was particularly unsuited to recognizing that the technical assistance itself could be a source of pain and suffering (as in the case of adverse reactions from vaccinations or side effects from drug treatments, which the organization hardly recorded, let alone acknowledged).
 In the end, however, such a project failed; therefore the Newsletter and World Health became the locus where technical assistance encountered the human being.
-As a consequence, in the pages of the magazine pain and suffering found an important place, which allowed the editors to strengthen and elaborate on the salvific action of the W.H.O.
+As a consequence, in the pages of the magazine, pain and suffering found an important place, which allowed the editors to strengthen and elaborate on the salvific action of the WHO

-Fig. 9.6 Here

 Conclusion: All the World Loves a Picture

-The W.H.O. photographed technical assistance, its pilot projects, and demonstration sites.
+The WHO photographed technical assistance, its pilot projects, and demonstration sites.
 It visually represented health, and set up a distinct narrative, visual and discursive, that linked technical assistance to modernity, ergo prosperity.
-Through a magazine that represented its public face, the W.H.O. introduced, mixed and blended, used and instrumentalized humanitarian narratives to enhance its authority and legitimacy both with donor states and with colonial and post-colonial states, where it deployed the majority of actions and implemented its practices and projects.
-Humanitarian narratives promoted technical assistance; they gave it a human face: that of the expert, of the nurse and of the international health worker, of the doctor and of the recipient of aid.
+Through a magazine that represented its public face, the WHO introduced, mixed and blended, used and instrumentalized humanitarian narratives to enhance its authority and legitimacy both with donor states and with colonial and post-colonial states, where it deployed the majority of actions and implemented its practices and projects.
+Humanitarian narratives promoted technical assistance; they gave it a human face: that of the expert, of the nurse, and of the international health worker, of the doctor and of the recipient of aid.